 In Arthur, the role of Susan Johnson is played by Jill Eikenberry.
 In the sequel, the role is played by Cynthia Sikes.

-In The Fly, Veronica Quaife was played by Geena Davis.
-In the sequel, Saffron Henderson replaces her in the beginning and in a voice-over when Martin watches an interview she filmed.
+In The Fly (1986), Veronica Quaife was played by Geena Davis.
+In the 1989 sequel The Fly II, Saffron Henderson replaces her in the beginning and in a voice-over when Martin watches an interview she filmed.
 Geena Davis didn't want to reprise her role because the nightmare where she gives birth to a giant maggot in the first movie traumatized her so much.

 In Pitch Black, Jack was played by Rhiana Griffith.
 In The Chronicles of Riddick, Alexa Davalos took over the role, with a new name and a completely new look.
 Her only explanation for how changed she was: "I'm a whole new animal."
 Many fans were not happy.
 Salt in the wound is the fact that Rhiana Griffith was willing to reprise the role - and Vin Diesel apparently wanted her, but was told by executives she needed to "toughen up" for the role.